pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

   This page describes how to quickly get started with PipeCD on Kubernetes.
 ---

-This guides you to install PipeCD in your kubernetes and deploy a "hello world" application to that Kubernetes cluster.
+This page is a guideline for installing PipeCD in your Kubernetes cluster and deploying a "hello world" application to that same Kubernetes cluster.

+Note that it __does not require installing PipeCD to your all clusters to enable using PipeCD to deploy your applications__, we do it here just for the simplicity of this guideline.
 For further reading about PipeCD's ideas, please visit [overview](/docs/overview/) and [concepts](/docs/concepts/).

 ### Prerequisites
 - Having a Kubernetes cluster